5 Ways Encaustic Artist Francesca Saveri Increased Her Online Art Sales

 “I’m developing my encaustic workshops into online courses.
 I’ve got the content and now it’s a matter of figuring out the video part.
 After teaching encaustic for a number of years I see there’s a lot of confusion out there and a basic foundation could help people move along in their practice.
 I’ll also share some tips and art concepts along the way.
 I love teaching so this will be especially fun to see how it turns out.”

 There are many ways to host a workshop online, from pre-recorded videos to livestreams on Zoom.
 Not sure where to start?
-Speak with some of your friends and colleagues to see what they’re doing – and stay on the lookout for a Superfine guide, coming soon!
+Speak with some of your friends and colleagues to see what they’re doing.

 4. Batching out time for specific tasks, like creating art and social media